nsr2k06/My-Projects/README.md

-# 🚀 Projects Repository
+# 🚀 My Projects

-Welcome to my **Projects Hub**!
+Welcome to my **My Projects Hub**!
-This repository is a collection of my coding projects, experiments, and practice apps that I’ve built while learning and exploring different technologies.
+This repository is a collection of My Coding Projects, Experiments, and Practice apps that I’ve Built while Learning and Exploring Different Technologies.

 ---

 ## 📌 About
-- 🔹 Contains projects from **beginner to advanced** level
+- 🔹 Contains Projects from **Beginner to Advanced** Level
-- 🔹 Covers concepts of **Web Development**
+- 🔹 Covers Concepts of **Web Development**
-- 🔹 Includes **mini projects, practice apps, and hackathon ideas**
+- 🔹 Includes **Mini Projects, Practice Apps, and Hackathon Ideas**
-- 🔹 A showcase of my **coding journey and growth**
+- 🔹 A showcase of my **Coding Journey and Growth**

 ---